 Relative Minor/Major Scale.

 What is a relative minor scale?
 The picture below shows the notes in a C major scale that continue until they reach a twelve intervals scale.
 The first seven notes belong to the C major scale (blue section).
 The other seven notes (in red), starting from degree Vl in C major, form the A minor natural scale and thus become the relative minor of C major scale. (some sort of complementary scale to C major).
 Please note that C major and A natural minor have no alterations. (no sharps, no flats).
 On the other hands, the natural minor scale starting on the sixth degree of C major scale represents the Aeolian mode.

 We have also to mention the relative Major of a minor scale.
-Here, C natural minor and its relative Major, (EbM7).
+Here, C natural minor and its relative Major, (E♭M7).
 See also where the Tritone is placed in the natural minor scale.

-At this point, it is essential to understand the relationship between those full and semitones alongside the tonality.
-Effectively, the notes that form a scale have not the same "weight".
-For instance, (fig l.) shows the notes C, E, and G in the C major scale which are commonly called "rest or stable notes" and thus do not "ask" to move.
+At this point, it is essential to understand the relationship between tones and semitones in tonality.
+Effectively, the notes that form a scale have not the same "power".
+For instance, (fig l.) shows the notes C, E, and G in the C major scale which are commonly called "rest or stable notes" and thus do not to resolve.
 Whereas, (fig ll) shows notes that may be defined as "unstable or active notes" since they are attracted by either the preceding or the following note.
-D is attracted by either C or E and A is by G. But the most unstable notes are of course F and B and emphasis the Tritone (T).
-In this C scale, the B note is called, leading tone.
+D is attracted by either C or E and A is by G. But the most unstable notes are of course F and B namely the Tritone (T).
+In the C scale, the B note is called leading tone.